 Standards or other recommendations generally try to improve quality of all things which are related to geospatial topic.
 In geospatial world there have been many types of standards published by different organizations.
 These documents usually specify some recommendations, requirements or conventions which should ensure that target of product, system, data etc. fit its purpose.
 One of these specific terms is data quality.

-Geospatial data quality is term which become more important nowadays because there are exist many technologies how obtain large amount of data.
+Geospatial data quality is term which become more important nowadays because there exist many technologies how obtain large amount of data.
 However, it is important ensure appropriate quality hand in hand with amount.
 Several standards deal with the data quality for example ISO 19113, ISO 19138 etc. The term related with data quality is data quality measures.
 In ISO 19113 for example we generally distinguish several measures – completeness, logical consistency, positional accuracy, temporal accuracy or thematic accuracy for geospatial data.
 However, the main issue which define my topic is how it is possible to apply data quality measures for three-dimensional geospatial data.

 The difficulty of defining quality measures in 3D is that there haven't been satisfying works on this topic.
 This is because the spatial data display has been a domain of classical two-dimensional visualization for centuries.
 However, there are some projects that might focus to 3D data quality for example 3D cadastral.
 Also, the ISPRS (International Society for Photogrammetry and Remote Sensing) organize International Symposium on Spatial Data Quality (ISSDQ) within ISPRS Geospatial Week where are number of workshops and symposiums every two years.